weaversa/cryptol-course/labs/Language/Basics.md

 varType0 = False : [10]
 ```

-When you reload this file in the interpreter, you would see the
+When you reload this file in the interpreter, you will see the
 following error:

 ```Xcryptol session